 Operating as peer-to-peer decentralized “digital ledgers,” blockchains will reduce the spread of corrupted information, increase transparency, witness multiplied efficiency in countless processes, and cut out unnecessary intermediaries across almost every industry.

-Within supply chains, blockchains will seamlessly record each touchpoint of an item, increasing production transparency for buyers who wish to make more informed purchase decisions.
+Blockchain supply chain will seamlessly record each touchpoint of an item, increasing production transparency for buyers who wish to make more informed purchase decisions.
 For elections anywhere, blockchain is poised to decentralize the voting process while maintaining fidelity to prevent election hacks.
 And in real estate, property record histories stored on blockchains will decimate time invested in due diligence and financial verifications.

 At the individual level, blockchain technologies will allow you to more easily verify your identity, share your health records, maximize gain from your financial assets, and track the origins of your every purchase.